CSUN-CCDC/hivestorm/scripts/configcompliancesuite/skeletonpythonconfigtester/README.md

 ### Sample Usage
 `$ python3 init.py`

-On fialure, returns the number of checks failed.
+On failure, returns the number of checks failed.

 `$ echo $?`

-### Currently '#' is hardcoded as the comment character
 `